Tenancy databases are used by agents to screen prospective tenants.

 What is a tenancy database?

 Tenancy databases hold information about tenants.
-These databases are also referred to as ‘blacklists’ or ‘bad tenant databases’.
+These databases have also been referred to as ‘blacklists’ or ‘bad tenant databases’.
 The databases can only be used by members who pay membership fees.

-There are a number of tenancy databases which operate in NSW, including TICA, National Tenancy Database and Trading Reference Australia.
-These databases are run by private companies, not by the Government or the NSW Civil and Administrative Tribunal.
+There are a number of tenancy databases that operate in NSW, including TICA, National Tenancy Database and Trading Reference Australia.
+These databases are run by private companies, not by the Government or the NSW Civil and Administrative

 The Residential Tenancies Act 2010 sets out who, when, and why a person can be listed.